Jeena2001/IEEE-LAUNCHPAD/profiles/jeenajoy@mulearn.md

 | **Project Name 1**  | Description of the project 1                                              | [Hosted Link 1](https://example.com)    | [Repo Link 1](https://github.com/username/project1)             |
 | **Project Name 2**  | Description of the project 2                                              | [Hosted Link 2](https://example.com)    | [Repo Link 2](https://github.com/username/project2)             |

-#### Leadership and Influence:

-- Explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.

-#### Networking:

-- Explain your networking skills and how you plan to engage with the communitys.
-Outline how you will influence and lead others in your respective field.
+#### Leadership and Influence:I have demonstrated leadership and influencing skills through my role as Secretary of TROCSA(Technical Relented Organization For ComputerScience Alphians), where I organized programs to help students learn new technical skills.
+Additionally, as an active member of Muleran, IEDC, and TinkerHub, I have contributed to initiatives that nurture technical talent.
+In college projects, I led my team in effective collaboration and knowledge sharing, ensuring successful outcomes.
+These experiences have equipped me with the ability to lead and inspire others.

+#### Networking:I have been an active member of several esteemed organizations, including Muleran, IEDC, and TinkerHub, where I have honed my networking skills by collaborating with a diverse range of professionals and enthusiasts.On LinkedIn, I actively engage with the community by sharing insights, participating in discussions, and connecting with industry leaders.

 #### Career Plan: